mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 			- Kip goes out to check what's going on

 			- Finds a dark giant room
-			- Ramne is carrying an unconscious Penyi with a fall injury
+			- Ramne is carrying an unconscious Ginnu with a fall injury
 			- Ramne is alarmed by Kip's presence
 			- He also has a listener, but a bit smaller
 			- They talk and Ramne suspiciously hears something in his listener and leaves the two in a hurry.

-			- Kip asks Fanla for some tools to save Penyi
+			- Kip asks Fanla for some tools to save Ginnu
-			- Penyi goes into convlusions, but is saved by Kip's medical skill
+			- Ginnu goes into convlusions, but is saved by Kip's medical skill
 			- Kip uses kanosin to reduce swelling and pain
-			- He goes back to Fanla to ask her to take care of Penyi
+			- He goes back to Fanla to ask her to take care of Ginnu

 			- When Kip rises back into the armory, he smells smoke and hears a bunch of yells and can't find Fanla
 			- He peaks under the tent cover and sees unwounded bodies on the ground around the tent, and Setre + team with a cloth around their mouths pulling them out.